-A copy of the letter can be found here: http://documents.foodandwaterwatch.org/doc/ralcorp_conagra_ftc_doj_let...
+A copy of the letter can be found here: https://documents.foodandwaterwatch.org/doc/ralcorp_conagra_ftc_doj_let...

 Food & Water Watch works to ensure the food, water and fish we consume is safe, accessible and sustainable.
 So we can all enjoy and trust in what we eat and drink, we help people take charge of where their food comes from, keep clean, affordable, public tap water flowing freely to our homes, protect the environmental quality of oceans, force government to do its job protecting citizens, and educate about the importance of keeping shared resources under public control.

 Food & Water Watch mobilizes regular people to build political power to move bold and uncompromised solutions to the most pressing food, water, and climate problems of our time.
 We work to protect people's health, communities, and democracy from the growing destructive power of the most powerful economic interests.(202) 683-2500

 "It's clear that the ultraconservative justices in particular cannot be trusted to hold themselves to the same ethical standard as other federal judges," said one advocate, calling for congressional action.